ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

   * **Pollution**
 * **Other** factors

 **A person's height is akin to the sum of rolling many dice.** Each die parallels one of the above factors.
-I.e., the genes match the 1st die, the hormones the 2nd, etc. So, to end up being very tall, you need them all in favor of you: the genes, the hormones, the environment, the activity, etc. It's as if scoring 16 heads in a row in the random walk setting.
+I.e., the genes match the 1st die, the hormones the 2nd, etc. So, to end up being very tall, you need them all working in favor of you: the genes, the hormones, the environment, the activity, etc. It's as if scoring 16 heads in a row in the random walk setting.
 That's why there are few very tall people.
 The same logic applies to very short people.
-In this case, you need to have everything against you: bad genes, poor nutrition, no activity, etc. However, most people have an average height because some factors contribute positively and others negatively.
+In this case, you need to have everything working against you: bad genes, poor nutrition, no activity, etc. However, most people have an average height because some factors contribute positively and others negatively.

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/normal_dist/four_dice.png" alt="Four dice">